 GDPC Aims & Objectives

-As well as upholding the aims and objectives of the Pony Club Association South Australia (PCASA), the Globe Derby Pony Club (GDPC) aims to:
+Aligning with our club's Strategic Plan 2021 to 2023, we uphold the aims and objectives of the Pony Club Association South Australia (PCASA), the Globe Derby Pony Club (GDPC) aims to:

 - Provide a friendly and relaxed environment where every member is encouraged to enjoy all equine and equestrian sporting activities and disciplines while feeling safe and supported.